 (6) If the person who holds office as the President becomes ineligible, because of section 108(3), to hold the office, the person’s term of office terminates.

-111. President’s status as Supreme Court Judge
+111. President’s status as Supreme Court judge

-(1) The appointment of a person as the President does not affect the person’s tenure of office as, or status as, a Judge of the Supreme Court nor the payment of the person’s salary or allowances as a Judge nor any other rights or privileges of the person as a Judge.
+(1) The appointment of a person as the President does not affect the person’s tenure of office as, or status as, a judge of the Supreme Court nor the payment of the person’s salary or allowances as a judge nor any other rights or privileges of the person as a judge.

-(2) A person’s service in the office of President is to be taken for all purposes to be service in the person’s office of Judge of the Supreme Court.
+(2) A person’s service in the office of President is to be taken for all purposes to be service in the person’s office of judge of the Supreme Court.

-(3) Nothing in this Act prevents a person who holds office as the President from doing anything in the person’s capacity as a Judge of the Supreme Court.
+(3) Nothing in this Act prevents a person who holds office as the President from doing anything in the person’s capacity as a judge of the Supreme Court.

-(4) A person’s resignation from office as the President or the termination of a person’s term of office as the President does not affect the person’s office as a Judge of the Supreme Court.
+(4) A person’s resignation from office as the President or the termination of a person’s term of office as the President does not affect the person’s office as a judge of the Supreme Court.

 Subdivision 3 — Deputy President